annamarialm/ProjetOC4-tomtroc/README.md

 # TomTroc (EN)

+## Description
-TomTroc is a PHP web application that allows readers to exchange books with other users.
+TomTroc is a PHP web application that allows users to exchange books with each other.

-This project was developed as part of a **Full-Stack Development diploma**.
-It is a **Minimal Viable Product (MVP)** designed to implement the core functionality of a book exchange platform.
+This project is a Minimal Viable Product (MVP) implementing a full backend logic using MVC architecture: user management, authentication, data handling, and user interactions.

+The goal is to build a structured and maintainable application, close to real-world development practices.

 ---